-When updating to any new version, you must remove all object files and completely recompile your projects.
+When updating to any new version, remove all object files and completely recompile your projects.
 Even where API calls have not changed, there may be internal changes that shift things in memory.
 The incremental changes going from each version to the next one are described below.

 The core library APIs have not changed in this release.
 EXPRESS schemas have been updated for STEP AP242e2 and IFC 4x1, which introduced new definitions and modified some existing ones.